 The Wise Men’s Astronomy and Astrology

-For the record, I do not endorse astrology, horoscopes, and anything associated with these demonic practices.
+For the record, I do not endorse astrology, horoscopes, or anything associated with these demonic practices.
 (Revelation 21:8)

 God said, “Let there be lights in the expanse of the sky to separate the day from the night, and let them be signs to indicate seasons and days and years, (Genesis 1:14 NET)